 This particular YouTube intro presents the video’s title using big, bold text to grab the eye and generate curiosity.
 Then, it switches to a series of the magazine’s covers that transform into the logo, reflecting the company’s long history in the industry.

-Choosing the right music theme is crucial for a successful intro, and it should always go well with the brand’s tone, voice, and even with the type of content.
+Choosing the right music theme is crucial for a successful intro, and it should always go well with the brand’s tone, voice, and even the type of content.
 Otherwise, it’ll come across as strange and might even give the impression that your channel is still at beginner’s level —something we really want to avoid!

 This channel is a great example of how to use music that aligns with the target audience.
 Here, the viewers are kids and their families, so the music is upbeat and fun.
 The choice goes perfectly with the animated intro, which is full of colorful elements that are also highly appealing to children.